 Call for Proposals

 The Pandemic Fund announced its third Call for Proposals (3rd CfP) on December 19, 2024, with an envelope of US$500 million.
 The purpose of the announcement was to outline the structure of the Call and to allow applicants and potential beneficiaries of the Pandemic Fund ample time to begin preparations and consultations.
-The 3rd CfP launch will occur in two phases: the first phase (Phase I) is now open for the submission of single and multi-country proposals and the second phase (Phase II) will open in mid-June 2025 for Regional Entity proposals.
-The envelope of funding for this CfP (Phase I and Phase II) is US$500 million.
+The 3rd CfP launch will occur in two phases: the first phase (Phase I) closed in June 2025 for the submission of single and multi-country proposals, and the second phase (Phase II - Regional Entity) opens in June 2025 for Regional Entity (RE) proposals.
+The envelope of funding for this CfP (Phase I and Phase II - Regional Entity) is US$500 million.

 Recognizing the high demand for funding demonstrated in the first and second CfP, the 3rd CfP continues to prioritize high-impact investments in: 1) early warning and disease surveillance systems, 2) laboratory systems (human and animal), and 3) strengthening human resources, public health and rural and urban community workforce capacity, including workforce capacity related to human, animal (domestic, wildlife) and environment/ecosystem health.